search | feedback

 10. Resources and links

 There is a large international literature on evaluation.
 The following books and links are a few starting points.
+They highlight the different kinds of available resources.

 Practice overview